 National Grid is required to comply with certain legal requirements in the planning and development of the National Transmission System ("NTS") in Great Britain.
 This chapter covers the principal pieces of legislation that have a direct bearing on the planning of the NTS as well as providing more detail on the "1-in-20" Security Standard.
-A full summary of relevant legislation, policies and guidelines in contained in Appendix B.
+A full summary of relevant legislation, policies and guidelines is contained in Appendices A and B.